vappiah/bacterial-genomics-tutorial/README.md

 ./get_pangenome.sh

-#get gene summary for three of the organism. the default is P7741 Agy99 and SGL03.
+#get gene summary for three of the organism. the default is P7741 Agy99 and Liflandii.
 Feel free to change it.
 A venn diagram will be generated(gene_summary.jpg)

 python get_gene_summary.py P7741 Agy99 and SGL03 pangenome/gene_presence_absence.csv